moudrey/film_app_24i/README.md

-This app contains carousel of choosen movies.
-You can choose film which you want to see by clicking on picture.
+## Home screen

+App show you chosen movies by defined specification.\
+All movies is display in carousel.\
+To show detail about movies just click on it.

+## Deatail Page

-After clicked on picture of you choosen movie you will tranfer to detail screen where you have detail as plot, actors, genres and so on
+After clicking on movie will show you screen where are details about movie as genres, plot and so on.\

 ## Technology: